vixus0/blarg/posts/20151028-1300-initial-commit.md

 OUT is where the compiled files will end up.
 EDITOR is the editor to launch for new posts.

-Actions: new - write a new post, render - compile everything, push - commit and push the output directory (I'm assuming it will be a repo.)
+Actions: new - write a new post, render - compile everything, push - commit and push the output directory (I'm assuming it will be a git repo.)

 [blarg]: https://github.com/vixus0/blarg "blarg on github"